muracz/automic-agent-swarm/README.md

 Using this wrapper you can spawn a whole fleet of agenst with very little effort.

 ## Usage
-Clone this repository
+Clone this repository.

-Untar the agent binaries downloaded from Automic Download page into the  directory
+Untar the agent binaries downloaded from Automic Download page into the following directory:
 ````
 agents/unix_alpine/bins
 ````

 Fill out the connection details in the docker-compose.yml

 ```